 (i) Amicus curiae briefs. - Amicus curiae briefs are subject to the same rules as parties' briefs.
 See Chapter 4.6 (Appeal Briefs), 4.7 (Briefing Deadlines).
 The filing of multiple coordinated briefs from different amici that raise similar points is disfavored.
 Rather, prospective amici should submit a joint brief along with the request to appear.
 See generally Chapter 2.10 (Amicus Curiae).
-In addition, the Board may, at its discretion, acknowledge helpful amicus curiae brief(s) and contributors.
+In addition, the Board may, at its discretion, acknowledge up to three individuals as counsel for amicus curiae.
+Unless amicus specifies otherwise, the Board will acknowledge the first three individuals listed on the brief's signature page.